Emergent Software

 Automated Deployment and Scaling

 One of the primary functions of container orchestration is automated deployment and scaling.
 Orchestration tools can automatically deploy containers based on predefined rules and scale them up or down depending on traffic or resource usage.
-This ensures that applications can handle varying loads without requiring manual intervention, and in turn, improves both performance and resource utilization.
+This ensures that applications can handle varying loads without requiring manual intervention, improving both performance and resource utilization.

 Load Balancing and Traffic Management